Acromion

-In human anatomy, the acromion (from Greek: akros, "highest", ōmos, "shoulder", plural: acromia) is a bony process on the scapula (shoulder blade).
-Together with the coracoid process it extends laterally over the shoulder joint.
+In human anatomy, the acromion (from Greek: akros, "highest", ōmos, "shoulder", : acromia) or summit of the shoulder is a bony process on the scapula (shoulder blade).
+Together with the coracoid process, it extends laterally over the shoulder joint.
 The acromion is a continuation of the scapular spine, and hooks over anteriorly.
 It articulates with the clavicle (collar bone) to form the acromioclavicular joint.

 Structure

-The acromion forms the summit of the shoulder, and is a large, somewhat triangular or oblong process, flattened from behind forward, projecting at first lateralward, and then curving forward and upward, so as to overhang the glenoid fossa.
+The acromion forms the summit of the shoulder and is a large, somewhat triangular or oblong process, flattened from behind forward.
+It projects laterally at first, then curves forward and upward to overhang the glenoid fossa.
 It starts from the base of acromion which marks its projecting point emerging from the spine of scapula.

 Surfaces

 Its superior surface, directed upward, backward, and lateralward, is convex, rough, and gives attachment to some fibers of the deltoideus, and in the rest of its extent is subcutaneous.
 Its inferior surface is smooth and concave.